• Skip to primary navigation

 • Leftover baked tofu can be used in spring roll wraps or as a topping on vegan ramen noodles.

-• Leftover tahini dressing is great on vegan chick’n wraps or brown rice bowls with cauliflower.
+• Leftover tahini dressing is great on vegan chick’n wraps or hummus bowls with roasted cauliflower.

 How to store and reheat